csalzano/recently-updated-pages-and-posts/readme.txt

 1. Sample output

 == Change Log ==

+= 1.0.2 =
+* [Fixed] Provides default values for post count and word count settings.
+Avoids producing warnings when the widget is used without these setting values.
+* [Fixed] Fixes the post query arguments array such that pages are not excluded from the request.
+* [Changed] Bumps tested up to version number to 5.9.3.

 = 1.0.1 =
 * [Fixed] Stop calling a named constructor in the WP_Widget parent class, use __construct() instead